 Our diverse range of steel processing capabilities allows us to deliver customized solutions for any order – saving you time and making your job easier.
-We are constantly updating our machinery to provide you the best value-added services.
+We are constantly updating our machinery to provide you the best value-added services – download our capabilities chart for more information.
 Contact us for a quote on our steel processing capabilities.

 The angle processing is typically done through an Anglemaster.
 The Anglemaster can punch holes and shear material to size.
 Contractors Steel can process angles up to 6″ x 6″ x .625″ thick.

 Beam cambering is the process of bending structural beams to provide additional strength and resistance to deflection.
 The beam is cambered through a hydraulic press that gradually produces a beam with an arc or a bow.
 At Contractors Steel, we have the capacity to camber beams from 6” to 36” wide.

 The process of creating a flat, blemish free surface on a plate, burnout, or weldment by machining the workpiece with an abrasive grinding machine.
 We can Blanchard grind up to a 60” diameter, 25” high capacity.

 Coil leveling is the process of taking a wound coil through a series of dies and rollers that gradually bends the material into a flat, level surface.
 The leveling process is often used before a coil is cut-to-length or used to fix shape issues.
 The leveling process helps to relieve internal stresses that can cause the material to twist or bow.
 After the leveling process, the material exhibits tight tolerances to meet a customer specifications.
 At Contractors Steel, we can level coil 3/16” – 1/2” thick, up to 72” wide and 80’ long.

 Drilling & Punching

 Drilling and punching cuts out shapes and sizes in structural steel, sheet, or plate products.
 Typical shapes include circles, squares or rectangles.
 We can drill and punch on a variety of machines at Contractors Steel.